906-982 W 18th Ave and 907-969 W 19th Ave (Balfour Block) rezoning application (resubmission)

 Additional greenspace is appreciated but situating it on the southeast corner of the site does not make sense for a couple reasons.
 1) Two large greenspaces already exist next to the intersection of 19th Ave and Laurel St. Heather Park is located one block east and Douglas Park is located one block south.
 The current proposal represents a further concentration of greenspace instead of seeking to have a more equitable distribution in the neighbourhood.
 2) As currently envisioned, the greenspace will be adjacent to side streets that carry a higher than average amount of vehicular traffic.
 The traffic light at 19th & Oak generates traffic along 19th Avenue.
 Laurel St is busy because there is a traffic light at King Edward and it forms the eastern border of Emily Carr School.
 The plans for the Balfour Block project should be modified such that the greenspace is moved from the southeast corner of the site to the northwest corner.
 This would result in a more balanced and fair distribution of greenspace in the area.
 It would also provide a safer and quieter location as it would be buffered against the traffic of 19th Ave by the parking lot of the Schara Tzedeck Synagogue.
 The business of Laurel St along the north-south flank would be replaced by the laneway behind the Synangogue that sees very little traffic.
 This would produce a safer and quieter greenspace for young children and a greenspace that was more easily accessible to residents that live closer to and along Oak St. Please explain why the project designers feel the greenspace should add to further neighbourhood concentration and be situated at a busy local intersection?

-SidW asked over 2 years ago
+SidW asked about 3 years ago

 Thank you for your comments and question related to the proposed corner greenspace.
 The applicant team indicates that the greenspace is proposed for the southeast corner due to it having the best solar access (see shadow diagrams here).
 Additionally, the Cambie Corridor Plan identified greenspace at the southeast corner of the site in the Conceptual Site Diagram (pg.
 161 of the Plan).
 Staff note that the Plan envisioned this location at southeast corner as it receives ample daylight during the day, which is ideal for open space.
 Also, locating the open space at the southeast corner opens up the public realm within the neighbourhood and provides a massing relief and transition to the single-family houses around.